 Cooking with garlic gives you superpowers.
-It adds a burst of flavor to any dish it touches, allowing you to do less in the kitchen.
-Garlic can the featured ingredient — like in garlic bread — or a subtle background flavor — like in beef stew.
-The key is understanding how to prepare it.
+It adds a burst of flavor to any dish it touches, allowing you to do less work in the kitchen to create amazing food.
+The key is understanding how to use garlic and how to avoid burning it.

-Learn more about how to prep, cook, store, and substitute garlic in this article.
+Let’s learn how to prep, chop, and store garlic in this article.

 What Is Garlic?